grommett/blog/repo-bit-rot.md

 Institutional knowledge is not good for open/inner source.
 One approach is to start with a simple set of instructions and let that be your guide.

 While I haven't begun to make the changes yet I can see light at the end of the tunnel by simply writing how I'd like the instructions for contributing to be written.
 From that list of instructions I can see a simpler way forward.
-And surprisingly it's won't be a huge task to make it a reality.
+And surprisingly it won't be a huge task to make it a reality.

 In summary, occasionally review your contribution processes.
 Observe and adjust things based on common points of friction.
 Work back from a simple set of instructions.